deepsense-ai/db-ally/docs/reference/nl_responder.md

 # NLResponder

-`NLResponder` abstract class can be utilized to transform a database output into a natural language response to user queries.
+`NLResponder` class can be utilized to transform a database output into a natural language response to user queries.

 The method used to generate the response is `self.generate_response`.
 It essentially generates a natural language response to the user's question using a LLM.
 Here's a breakdown of the steps: